Alpha-1 antitrypsin deficiency: Treatment

 Treatment of lung disease may include bronchodilators, inhaled steroids, and, when infections occur, antibiotics.
-Intravenous infusions of the A1AT protein or in severe disease lung transplantation may also be recommended.
+Intravenous infusions of the A1AT protein or, in severe disease, lung transplantation may also be recommended.
 In those with severe liver disease liver transplantation may be an option.
 Avoiding smoking and getting vaccinated for influenza, pneumococcus, and hepatitis is also recommended.

 People with lung disease due to A1AD may receive intravenous infusions of alpha-1 antitrypsin, derived from donated human plasma.
 This augmentation therapy is thought to arrest the course of the disease and halt any further damage to the lungs.
 Long-term studies of the effectiveness of A1AT replacement therapy are not available.
 It is currently recommended that patients begin augmentation therapy only after the onset of emphysema symptoms.
 As of 2015 there were four IV augmentation therapy manufacturers in the United States, Canada, and several European countries.
 IV therapies are the standard mode of augmentation therapy delivery.

 Liver disease due to A1AD does not include any specific treatment, beyond routine care for chronic liver disease.
-However, the presence of cirrhosis affects treatment is several ways.
+However, the presence of cirrhosis affects treatment in several ways.
 Individuals with cirrhosis and portal hypertension should avoid contact sports to minimize the risk of splenic injury.
 All people with A1AD and cirrhosis should be screened for esophageal varices, and should avoid all alcohol consumption.
 Nonsteroidal antiinflammatory drugs (NSAIDs) should also be avoided, as these medications may worsen liver disease in general, and may particularly accelerate the liver injury associated with A1AD.
 Augmentation therapy is not appropriate for people with liver disease.
 If progressive liver failure or decompensated cirrhosis develop, then liver transplantation may be necessary.

+Several studies have examined the potential gene therapies to treat A1AD.
+In March 2025, Beam Therapeutics announced the results of their study using CRISPR-Cas9 to repair the mutated allele; patients who received a single high dose of this treatment had A1AT levels above the threshold considered to be protective against lung disease.